 A life goal is a larger goal and many habits may need to be changed for you to achieve it.
 When you know your end vision and it is broken down into actionable steps it is easier to see how obtainable it is.

-When one of your habits become routine, another habit can be commenced.
+When one of your habits becomes routine, another habit can be commenced.
 By building habits upon routines, slowly goals become more achievable.
 This article on how to stack habits is a good place to start finding out about creating routines by building upon habits.

 After successfully tracking for 90 days, the habit may be set, and you can commence another habit that will help reach your ultimate goal.